First Generation Descendants of Peter Fidler

 2. 1825 JOHN FIDLER (m.
 Susanne KIPLING)

 3. Feb 12, 1828 NANCY FIDLER (m1.
 Thomas William GARDINER, m2.
-THOMAS PRUDEN)
+Thomas PRUDEN)

-?4.
-1830 MARY FIDLER (m.
+4. 1830 MARY FIDLER (m.
 Philip BIRD)

 5. Feb 1, 1831 HENRY FIDLER (m.
 Nancy PRUDEN)